Malachite

 R: Bryce Canyon, a classical example of differential erosion, is

-'must see' for any visitors.
-Water erodes the rock both
+see' for any visitors.
+Water erodes the rock both mechanically

-abrade the rock) and chemically (as slow moving water enters
+and chemically (as slow moving water enters the rocks and

-the rocks and dissolves the 'natural cements' holding the grains
+dissolves the 'natural cements' holding the grains of rock together).

 A FANTASTIC EXPERIENCE -ATTENDING THE